The School of Creatology

 This last stream focuses upon co-creative cultures while we practice being part of one.

-With liberty in mind, we explore:
+With liberty and freedom in mind, we explore:

-- Co of Creativity (gifts of diversity in unity)
+- The Co of Creativity

-- Transcendency of Creativity (a group going above and beyond).
+- The Transcendency of Creativity, and

 How is Creatology learnt?

-The Creative Education Method
+The Creative Education Method.

 This method of learning is called Creative Education.